10/30/2024

 speaker

-Appreciate that.
-Last one for me, what does customer churn look like in ES or customer retention?
-You can take either angle you like.
-And how would you describe price sensitivity as the company seeks to raise price in exchange for value you provide?
+What does the customer churn look like in?
+Yes or customer retention you can take either angle you like and how would you describe price sensitivity as the company seeks to raise price in exchange for value you provide

 speaker